soso42/soso42/README.md

 ### Hi there 👋
+- 🌱 I’m a career changer actively studying programming.
+- 👀 I’m interested mainly in Java (Spring) & Javascript (Angular), but I'm not afraid of new technologies.

+Here's small list of Jetbrain's Academy java developer track projects created while learning.

 <!--
 **soso42/soso42** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.